- Undergraduate Admissions+

 A summary of the History admissions process can be found here.

 At admissions, we assess a wide range of information: your application form and references, your written work and your performance at interviews.
 In all cases, we are seeking to admit students not just on past results but on potential for three years study at Oxford.
 Students need not have read anything specific before interview, and there is no written test during the interview period.
 Our policy at interview is to discuss issues based on what you do rather than don't know, though obviously this will extend to areas that you may not have thought through fully before.
 Current Pembroke students are also on hand to welcome interviewees and answer any queries.

 All applicants for History and Joint Schools involving History are required to take the History Aptitude Test (HAT).
 For details about the test click here.
 Applicants who have taken the HAT may be invited for interview.
-For interview dates click here.
+For interview dates click here and view the 'Interview Timetable' section.
 Applicants will need to submit to Pembroke College one essay, of around 2000 words, on an historical topic which should be a marked essay at A2 level, or equivalent, written in their own time ideally during the previous three months or fairly recently, as part of their school/college work.

 Clearly a short introduction such as this may raise as many questions as it answers.
 Prospective applicants are welcome to contact the senior history tutors directly (Dr Adrian Gregory or Dr Stephen Tuck).
 You are also welcome to visit the college in person.
 We would also recommend that you look at the Faculty main web page which will introduce you to the range of topics and structure of the University Course.

 Joint School applicants should look at the relevant English, Economics, Politics and Modern Languages webpages to find out more information about the tutors in those subjects.